+(1) In this regulation —

+Code means the Uniform Shipping Laws Code, referred to in section 115 of the Act, as in existence on 1 October 2009;

+licensed adjuster means —

+(a) the holder of a licence as an adjuster of compasses under regulation 5; or

+(b) in relation to a vessel that does not exceed 35 metres in length —

+(i) the holder of a licence as an adjuster of compasses (restricted) under regulation 5; or

+(ii) a person who is a licensed compass adjuster as defined in the Marine Orders Part 21 (Commonwealth).

-(1) Subject to subregulation (2) the compass of a vessel shall be adjusted by an adjuster of compasses and a deviation card shall be furnished —
+(1A) Subject to subregulation (2) the compass of a vessel must be adjusted, and a deviation card must be furnished, by a licensed adjuster —

 (a) before an initial certificate of survey of the vessel is issued; and

-(b) thereafter at intervals not exceeding 3 years.
+(b) thereafter at intervals not exceeding —

+(i) if the vessel is a new vessel as defined in Amendment List 7 to the Code as adopted on 7 November 2008 — 4 years; or

+(ii) for any other vessel — 3 years.

 (2) Where the chief executive officer is satisfied that a compass adjustment is not required or that an adjustment may be deferred without detriment to the safety of the vessel, the chief executive officer may exempt the vessel from compass adjustment for such period as the chief executive officer may determine.